danionella/lsmaq/README.md

 LSMAQ is a lightweight laser scanning microscope acquisition software package written in MATLAB.
 It supports National Instruments hardware for galvo-based scanning.

 ## Should I use it?
 If you are an end user of laser scanning microscopes, you will most likely be well served by existing software packages like [ScanImage](http://scanimage.vidriotechnologies.com).
-LSMAQ was developed by microscope developers aiming for maximum flexibility and ease of customisation.
+LSMAQ was created by microscope developers aiming for maximum flexibility and ease of customisation.
 Scripting and quick code modification are facilitated by a clear separation between scanning engine and UI frontend, as well as a lightweight and minimal code base.
 Adding a new custom property to the UI takes a single line.

+To minimize code and maximize flexibility, LSMAQ performs very few checks on user-provided parameters and generally assumes that the user knows the hardware limitations of their setup.

 Present uses include tiled volume acquisition, arbitrary plane piezo-based scanning and phase-stepping for wavefront shaping / [deep imaging](https://doi.org/10.1038/nphoton.2016.252).
 LSMAQ supports galvo-based scanning but does not (yet) support resonant scanners.

 ## Requirements
 - MATLAB (tested with version 2018b, earlier versions since 2009a likely supported)
 - National Instruments data acquisition hardware: at least one high-speed (MHz) multifunction NI DAQ board.
 Tested with NI-USB-6356 (primary) and NI-USB-6343 (secondary)

 ## Installation
 1. Install NI-DAQmx, making sure to include .NET support (tested with version 15.5, earlier versions likely supported)